Vintage Recipe Box 001

 These recipes came from Shelby Ohio Richland County (Shelby, Richland County, Ohio) estate of a veterinarian we cannot remember his name we are going to ask the auctioneer that done the sale and see if he has the family’s name and when we find out we will surely let you know.

-I found this small piece of yellow paper inside the box and was so excited to find the name of the person who this box once belonged to.
+I found this small piece of yellow paper inside the box and was so excited to find the name of the person to who this box once belonged to.
 No last name but at least it was something.

 And then… I found this!!!